 Sedation dentistry uses a wide variety of drugs to help you feel safer and more comfortable throughout your appointment.
 At Ward Periodontics and Dental Implants, Dr. Aaron T. Ward and our team understand that dentistry can be intimidating.

-Whether you suffer from dental anxiety or you’re just nervous because you need a complex dental procedure such as All-on-4 Implants, sedation dentistry can help you get through your appointment with less stress.
+Whether you suffer from dental anxiety or you’re just nervous because you need a complex dental procedure such as All-on-4 Implants, your implant specialist in South Ogden will use sedation dentistry to help you get through your appointment with less stress.
 To learn more, contact us for a consultation with Dr. Ward and our team.

 Nitrous oxide, also called “laughing gas” is a great choice for most patients.
 In nitrous oxide sedation, Dr. Ward will place a mask over your nose, and you’ll breathe in a mixture of oxygen and nitrous oxide gas.
 This will leave you feeling calm, “floaty,” and disconnected from what’s happening around you.
 However, you’ll be fully conscious and can respond to commands and questions.